z5259552/infs2605/README.md

 6. Go to https://gluonhq.com/products/javafx/ and download the "Product" called **JavaFX Mac OS X jmods**.
 You will get a ZIP file - extract it by double-clicking it.
 You can see it contains 7 files that end with the file extension `.jmod`.
 Copy this into the folder from step 5.

+7. Go to https://gluonhq.com/products/scene-builder/ - download and install **Scene Builder for Java 11**.

-7. Clone this repository and open it in NetBeans 11.
+8. Clone this repository and open it in NetBeans 11.
 You will see that it compiles to a working JavaFX app.

 ## How do I get this working on Windows?